 Prior to these events, you could argue that when the average person took pictures, they were generally of a place, moment, or a smattering of pictures of themselves with or without friends.
 However, I doubt few wasted entire rolls of film taking endless selfies of themselves.
 In addition to be physically difficult to do, those were also the days of developing film at film shops.
 Few wanted their local clerks to see them in unflattering poses, or worse, provide shots that might be copied and shared among the clerk’s friends for laughs after-hours.

-Once things became digital and easily shared through a simple click of a mobile app button, we longer cared how many shots we took, how, or where.
+Once things became digital and easily shared through a simple click of a mobile app button, we no longer cared how many shots we took, how, or where.
 Mixed with an age of marketing that is all about maximizing individual desires and experiences, you get an environment ripe for vanity mixed with a healthy dose of insecurity.
 Then came the Instagram filters and “better” ways to present ourselves to the world.
 Now every picture could be touched up prior to posting and we could show the world our “best” (albeit, unrealistic) self.
 The mad dash to post and share incomplete and unrealistic versions of self soon became the norm, such that now it is totally normal for people to sit in cafes or walk the streets taking tens of selfies without any regard for those around them.
 It’s almost as if reality doesn’t exist except in the digital sense, where everyone seems to be competing for constant, instant attention.

 I see this play out within the old walls of Dubrovnik.
 The city is absolutely gorgeous, rain or shine.
 You can find beauty everywhere if you simply look up to embrace it.
 Yet, so many in this tourist mecca seem to be head down on their phones (scrolling and swiping), standing in areas where it would seem obvious that others need to walk or pass, or taking over areas of beauty with their selfie sticks in tow taking tens of seemingly the same picture just with different fake facial expressions or slightly different flicks of their hair.
 What happened to the days of a visiting a place to experience the culture or see the sites, rather than simply taking a picture and leaving before even reading the signs about the site?